Browns Canyon

 Director

-Hope grew up between Oregon and New Mexico and settled into Colorado after she was grown with a family to raise.
-She has spent much time learning about, teaching about and studying the history of the people and the land of the American West.
-Hope has lived in Chaffee County for eight years and has enjoyed working as a business owner both in Salida and in Buena Vista.
-She started working with Friends of Browns Canyon in 2017, helping with various fundraisers in the area and has truly enjoyed supporting the continued efforts of FOBC to ensure Browns Canyon is protected.
-In addition to FOBC, Hope works with High Country Fine Arts Association, is a full time home-school mom and helps with her family-owned auto shop, Reliance Motorworks.
-Hope loves being in the natural world and learning how to best navigate the local wilderness with such experienced people as her fellow board members with Friends of Browns Canyon.
+Hope settled into Colorado as a young adult with a family to raise.
+She has invested time learning about, teaching about, and studying the history of the people and the land of the American West.
+In her decade of living in Chaffee County she has enjoyed working as a business owner both in Salida and in Buena Vista.
+She started volunteering with Friends of Browns Canyon in 2017 to support the efforts of FOBC to ensure the protection of Browns Canyon.
+In addition to FOBC, Hope works with High Country Fine Arts Association, is a full time home-school mom, and helps with her family-owned auto shop, Reliance Motorworks.
+Hope loves being in the great outdoors and learning how to navigate local wilderness with experienced people like her fellow Friends of Browns Canyon board members.

 Wendy Gordon, Ph.D.